 - kitchens where families can cook their own food

-- laundry rooms with washing machines, dryers and irons (there is a small charge of £1 for use of the washing machines and £2 for the dryers)
+- laundry rooms with washing machines, dryers and irons (there is a small charge of £2 for both the use of the washing machines and dryers)

 - an open-air roof terrace

 The House is just in front of the eye unit at Southampton General Hospital, so it’s just a short distance to Southampton Children’s Hospital (housed within Southampton General) and about a five minute walk to Princess Anne.